-Cohort size is limited to 12-14 faculty members per year and every attempt is made to select a broad diversity of participants in terms of their backgrounds, specialties, and educational responsibilities.
+Cohort size is limited to up to 14 faculty members per year and every attempt is made to select a broad diversity of participants in terms of their backgrounds, specialties, and educational responsibilities.

 Courses are taught by seasoned faculty who are knowledgeable about healthcare systems and experienced in providing effective adult learning.